JaceITG/CalendarBot/README.md

 ![Different time formats](https://i.imgur.com/GDLVVEf.png)

+Here is what the database looks like with a

 ### Reading events from the database

 Existing event objects can be queried using the `/get` slash command.
 Events can be referenced by keyword arguments `name`, `id`, or `creator`.
 Additionally, the `query` argument can be used to filter the database using one or more expressions with the available event properties.